 Mel Ewart has been homeschooling her two children since 2015 and recently moved from Marlborough to the Wairarapa.
 Mel is originally from North Wales and came to Aotearoa with her (now) husband Ian in 2001.
-Mel has many years of governance and administration experience in the not for profit sector, in organisations such as Plunket, Playcentre, Queen Charlotte Yacht Club, Marlborough Colleges Sailing Club, NZIODA and Wairarapa Youth Orchestra amongst others.
+Mel has many years of governance and administration experience in the not for profit sector, in organisations such as Plunket, Playcentre, Queen Charlotte Yacht Club, Marlborough Colleges Sailing Club, NZIODA and the Wairarapa Youth Orchestra amongst others.
 She works part time as administrator to the Council of Medical Colleges in New Zealand.
-Through her children's experiences, Mel has seen how limited equitable access to sporting opportunities is for home educated rangatahi in Aotearoa and is pleased to support HESSA to address this inequity.
+Through her teenage children's experiences, Mel has seen how limited secondary-age student sporting opportunities are for home educated rangatahi and is proud to support HESSA to address this inequity.

 Andy and his wife have two teenage boys, Lachie (15) and Jackson (14), and have been homeschooling since 2015.
 Over the last 25 years Andy has held a variety of leadership roles within for-purpose organisations, local government and now central government.
 He is currently employed by Kāinga Ora as the Waikato Kaiwhakahaere Hononga Hapori where he has the privilege of leading the Partnerships and Engagement Team for the Waikato.
 Prior to this he was employed by Hamilton City Council for 14 years, responsible for the relationship management of the community sector with the Council.
 He also managed the policy and allocation of the contestable funding environment of Council ($2.5millon per annum).
 For the last 8 years Andy has led the Flyers Junior Basketball Club in Hamilton city, managing every aspect of the club growth from administration and communications to coaching.
 The club has grown exponentially over this time and now sees 200 young people playing with 22 teams each term registered in Waikato Basketball led competitions.